lulav/LRS_Documentation/docs_data_analysis/data_access/getting_started.md

  - batch: 'bid',
  - port: 'PG_PORT', or '5432' if 'PG_PORT' is not specified,
  - sid: 'CITROS_SIMULATION_RUN_ID'

+If user, password, database ENV parameters are not defined, they are tried to set using 'auth' file.

 Say, we would like to connect to a database "myDatabase" with the user name "user" and password "myPassword", to work with batch "batchName" which is located in the schema "mySchema", using port '5432':